mongodb/docs/source/includes/quick-start/atlas-setup.rst

 Save your Atlas connection string in a safe location that you can access for the next step.

-For more information on conencting to the Go driver through Atlas, see the :atlas:`Atlas driver connection guide </driver-connection>` and select **Go** from the *Select your language* dropdown.
+To learn more about conencting to the Go driver through Atlas, see the :atlas:`Atlas driver connection guide </driver-connection>` and select **Go** from the *Select your language* dropdown.